reef-chain/docs/content/docs/developers/reefscan.md

  - history of token trades on a DEX
  - history of user's interaction with a smart contract

 Reefscan offers 3 solutions for various use cases:
  - GraphQL server for web apps
- - PostgreSQL database for advanced apps and data analysis
  - HTTP API for developers

 ### The Graph